 In no time at all there were bags, boxes and piles of squares everywhere I looked and just when I was beginning to have the teeniest of panics about joining all the squares by myself, the very next day I had four messages from people offering to drive from their part of the UK to come and help me join them.
 That number grew and plans were put in place for a joining day to take place at my local village hall.

 By the closing date I had received just over 1050 squares!" - Kate Eastwood

 The one blanket had suddenly become seven blankets and two cushions… and the yarn for joining?
 All donated by LoveCrochet.

 After a weekend of sorting squares into yarn types and sizes, with help from daughters, daughters’ boyfriends and anyone else who happened to pop by, all the squares were laid out and seven blankets were pinned together with just under 3,000 safety pins!

-Once pinned and labeled the blankets were folded and packed into bags all ready and waiting for the 20 fabulous joining ladies who were traveling from all over the south-east and south-west of England with their crochet hooks at the ready.
+Once pinned and labelled the blankets were folded and packed into bags all ready and waiting for the 20 fabulous joining ladies who were travelling from all over the south-east and south-west of England with their crochet hooks at the ready.

 On the morning of Joining Day, tables and chairs were laid out in the hall, kettles were filled, and sandwiches and cake were piled high on plates.

 One of our lovely ladies, who sadly wasn’t able to join us for the day, had even made the most beautifully intricate name badges for everyone, as for many of us it was our first time of meeting.